-This overnight crock pot breakfast casserole makes getting out of bed worth it - your hearty breakfast cooked while you slept!
+This overnight crock pot breakfast casserole makes getting out of bed totally worth it - your hearty, nutritious breakfast cooked while you slept!
 Hash brown potatoes, eggs, and ham team up in this easy breakfast casserole along with lots of shredded cheddar cheese and seasonings.

-I used chopped green onions and red and green bell pepper to season the casserole.
+Chopped green onions and red and green bell peppers season the casserole.
 Mild chile peppers may be used as well, or change it up even more with some Tex-Mex seasonings.
 Feel free to tailor the casserole to suit your family's tastes.

-I used refrigerated hash brown potatoes (Simply Potatoes) were used in the pictured casserole but frozen, partially thawed hash browns may be used, and they might help extend the cooking time slightly.
+Refrigerated hash brown potatoes (Simply Potatoes) were used in the pictured casserole but frozen, partially thawed hash browns may be used, and they might even help extend the cooking time slightly.
 See the tips and variations for some substitution ideas and optional add-ins.

 - 8 large eggs

 - 1/2 teaspoon dry mustard

 - 1/2 teaspoon kosher salt

 - 1/4 teaspoon ground black pepper

 - 1 (20 oz) package refrigerated hash brown potatoes (about 4 to 4 1/2 cups)